iota-community/Community-Governance/README.md

 - [ ] **Commencing:** timeframe where users are invited to cast a vote and are free to change the vote at any time without consequences.
 It should be long enough to give anyone the chance to vote without a rush and to get all information.
 Not yet finally decided how long it will be.

 - [ ] **Holding:** timeframe in which votes need to be held on addresses to reach the total weight.
 Tokens can be moved, but moving them will lead to Votes not longer being counted until they are used again in a new vote.
 This will lead to a percentage of the entire voting weight building in relation to holding time.
-Only Votes that are kept from the beginning till the end of the holding period reach the total voting weight.
+Only votes kept from the beginning till the end of the holding period reach the total voting weight.
 The holding time also still needs to be defined finally by the community.

 - [ ] **Ending:** After the defined voting End-milestone the votes will get counted by a software plugin, and the vote outcome will be published.
-This software will be implemented in the Hornet nodes, and every node owner can activate this and validate the count with the own node
+This software will be implemented in the Hornet nodes, and every node owner can activate this and validate the count with the own node.

 Users have a time frame before the Counting of votes starts to declare their vote.
-During this timeframe, they can always change the vote without any consequences on the outcome.
+During this timeframe, they can always change the vote without any consequences on the final outcome.
 This timeframe has not yet been finally decided, but the agreement is that it should be long enough to give anyone the chance to vote, so something like 1-2 weeks seems sufficient.

 ### This is the proposed Voting flow for a user: